buddyp450/bootstrap/README.md

 * Ask a question in [stackoverflow](http://stackoverflow.com/) under the [angular-ui-bootstrap](http://stackoverflow.com/questions/tagged/angular-ui-bootstrap) tag.
 * Write your question in our [mailing list](https://groups.google.com/forum/#!categories/angular-ui/bootstrap).

-Project's issue on GitHub should be used discuss bugs and features.
+Project's issue on GitHub should be used to discuss bugs and features.
+If you really think that it is a bug, please use this [plunker](http://plnkr.co/edit/tpl:eyDBtuQkLVbBtB5pY5VN?p=catalogue) to reproduce your problem and link it to us on the issue's message.

 ## Contributing to the project